 VINCI Construction is the leader in a market estimated to be worth revenue of around €200 billion, ahead of Bouygues Construction, Eiffage Construction, Fayat, NGE and Spie Batignolles.
 The remaining market is divided among several medium-sized regional companies (including Demathieu Bard and Léon Grosse) and a large number of small contractors.

-VINCI Construction UK is a company of significant size in the United Kingdom, especially in the building and civil engineering sectors.
-Its main competitors are Balfour Beatty, Kier, Laing O’Rourke and Interserve.
+VINCI Construction UK is a medium-sized company in the United Kingdom’s building and civil engineering sectors.
+Its main competitors are Balfour Beatty, Kier, Laing O’Rourke, Interserve and Sir Robert McAlpine.
 The British market is estimated to be worth revenue of around £150 billion.

-VINCI Construction operates in the region through its medium-sized local subsidiaries, notably in Poland, the Czech Republic and Slovakia.
-Its main competitors are Strabag, Skanska and Porr, as well as Budimex in Poland and Metrostav in the Czech Republic.
+VINCI Construction operates in the region through its medium-sized local subsidiaries, notably in Poland, Czech Republic and Slovakia.
+Its main competitors are Strabag, Skanska and Porr, as well as Budimex (Ferrovial group) in Poland and Metrostav in the Czech Republic.

-By acquiring HEB Construction in August 2015, VINCI Construction became a major player in New Zealand’s infrastructure market.
-At the end of October 2017, VINCI Construction moved into the Australian market with the acquisition of Seymour Whyte.
+VINCI Construction has become a major player in New Zealand’s infrastructure market through its subsidiary HEB Construction.
+Since the end of 2017, VINCI Construction has ramped up its presence in Australia with the acquisition of Seymour Whyte.

-Soletanche Freyssinet operates in specialist civil engineering markets all over the world.
+Soletanche Freyssinet is world leader in specialist civil engineering, active on a very fragmented market.
 Its competitors include Trevi, Bauer and Keller in special foundations, and VSL (a Bouygues subsidiary) in prestressing and stay cable systems.